There are certain terms that are unique to the League of Women Voters- "League Lingo." Some are listed here to help new

 COUNCIL: An assembly of delegates held in alternate years to adopt a budget and assess program developments.
 Local Leagues send delegates to state council, state Leagues send delegates to national council.

-EDUCATION FUND: The arm of national, state and large LLs, handling funds to be used only for educational purposes, not for action on issues.
+EDUCATION FUND: The arm of any League that receives and distributes funds to be used only for educational purposes, not for action on issues.
+Education Funds are subject to IRS regulations for a 501(c)(3) nonprofit and donations to Education Funds are tax-deductible to the extent allowed by law.

-LIFE MEMBER: A person who has been a member for 50 years or more.
-Life members are excused from dues payment and their Leagues pay no per member payment (PMP) for them.
+LIFE MEMBER: A person who has been a League member for 50 years or more.
+Life members are excused from dues payment and Leagues pay no per member payment (PMP) for them.

 ILO: Acronym for an Inter-League Organization, formed by LLs within a county, metropolitan area or region to act on issues that are beyond the LL area in scope.

 MAL: Acronym for Member-At-Large, a member who resides outside the area of, and is not enrolled in, a LL.

 MAL UNIT (aka AFFILIATE): A state-recognized organized group of at least 8 Members-At-Large, in an area where there is no LL.

 PMP: Acronym for Per Member Payment, the amount of money paid to the LWVUS and the state League on behalf of each member.